 The primary purpose of an enzyme surgical instrument cleaner is to remove all inorganic and organic bioburden material from the internal and external surfaces of surgical instruments and endoscopes.
 The secondary purpose of cleaning surgical instruments and scopes is to maintain and improve the passive Layer of stainless steel.

 The passive layer is provided by the manufacturer of surgical stainless steel to resist (prevent) corrosion.
-Proper cleaning of surgical instruments will maintain and improve this passive layer.
+Proper cleaning of surgical instruments prior to sterilization will maintain and improve this passive layer.
 If the manual cleaning of surgical instruments, brushing and rinsing steps are not properly carried out, protein debris can harden and lead to formation of biofilm.
-The optimal cleaning surgical instrument protocol will break down bioburden and clean the surface.
-Inadequate cleaning surgical of instruments can thus result in material remaining on the endoscope surfaces which prevents disinfection and sterilization fluids or gases reaching all parts of potentially contaminated surfaces.
+The optimal cleaning of surgical instruments prior to sterilization will break down bioburden and clean the surface.
+Inadequate cleaning surgical of instruments can thus result in material remaining on the surfaces which prevents disinfection and sterilization fluids or gases reaching all parts of potentially contaminated surfaces.